-In the 1940s, WARF was basking in the income from licensing its flagship patents–on a way to irradiate food products to produce in them vitamin D. (For an interesting account with lots of details, see Rima D. Apple (a University of Wisconsin historian who mostly ignores the lawsuit discussed here and provides a soothing alternative explanation that Steenbock had decided on his ownsome to grant licenses for margarine) “Patenting University Research: Harry Steenbock and the Wisconsin Alumni Research Foundation.”
+In the 1940s, WARF was basking in the income from licensing its flagship patents–on a way to irradiate food products to produce in them vitamin D. (For an interesting account with lots of details, see Rima D. Apple, a University of Wisconsin historian who mostly ignores the lawsuit discussed here and provides a soothing alternative explanation that Steenbock had decided on his ownsome to grant licenses for margarine, “Patenting University Research: Harry Steenbock and the Wisconsin Alumni Research Foundation.”)
 The University of Wisconsin had introduced the concept of “vitamins” into the popular imagination, and vitamin D was one of the elixir compounds that prevented a “vitamin deficiency disease”–rickets.
 But things weren’t quite right.
-WARF refused to license its patents for introducing vitamin D into margarine.
+WARF refused to license its patents to permit, using its process, the introduction of vitamin D into margarine.
 A company, Vitamin Technologists, sued, and the case ended up as a matter of antitrust, with WARF losing on appeal in 1945.

 In essence, Vitamin Technologists used a form of “march-in” to break the monopoly of a patent that was not being licensed in the public interest.
 The court decision is worth the read.
 The decision gets even more interesting if we consider what Bayh-Dole is up to with its version of “march-in” (35 USC 203), preemption of all other federal statutes but for Stevenson-Wydler (35 USC 210), and disclaimer with regard to antitrust (35 USC 211).
 Keep firmly in mind that Howard Bremer from WARF worked closely with Norman Latker at the NIH first on the IPA program–the University of Wisconsin got the first revived IPA deal in 1968–and then to draft Bayh-Dole and its implementing regulations.
 Bremer more than anything would be mindful of what happened to WARF in 1945 (and again in 1965, with 5-FU).
 This is not some random bounce through a law case.
 We are at ground zero for the revenge of WARF via Bayh-Dole on federal agency action to promote the public interest with regard to inventions made in federally funded research.